Jaskowicz1/rconpp/README.md

 ### Windows

-Windows is not currently supported but is planned.
+Windows support has been added but is still under heavy testing.

 # Getting Started